staxmanade/TypeScriptPresentation/TypeScriptPresentation.md

     function myLog(value: string) {
         console.log(value);
     }

     myLog(["Hello World"]);

 compile and we get

     Compile Error.

-    ScratchTypeScript.ts(5,1):
-        error TS2081: Supplied parameters do not match any signature of call target.

-    ScratchTypeScript.ts(5,1):
-        error TS2087: Could not select overload
-                      for 'call' expression.
+    test.ts(5,7): error TS2345: Argument of
+        type 'string[]' is not assignable to
+        parameter of type 'string'.

 ==